George Houston (singer)

 George Houston (born 2001) is an Irish singer-songwriter from Inishowen, County Donegal.
 He has released four studio albums, and toured internationally with Paul Weller, Hothouse Flowers, and Joshua Burnside.

 Early life

 Houston was born in Inishowen, County Donegal.
 He was named after his grandfather.
-He recalls falling in love with music after watching the 1986 Jim Henson film Labyrinth and it's star David Bowie, and states that the first song he ever learned to play was "Dr. Fell" by Juliet Turner.
+He recalls falling in love with music after watching the 1986 Jim Henson film Labyrinth and its star David Bowie, and states that the first song he ever learned to play was "Dr. Fell" by Juliet Turner.
 Houston's father encouraged him to pursue songwriting when he was thirteen, and recorded his first songs at sixteen when his parents gifted him a day pass to a local studio.

 Career

 "Boo Fucking Hoo", Houston's first single, was released on 18 September 2020, and he began performing live the following year to support the release of his debut album Cold Toast.

 His second studio album, Undesired, was released on 11 November 2022, with his debut Irish tour in support of the album commencing in March 2023.
 His third, Vehicular Suicide, followed on 13 October 2023.
 In 2024, Houston supported Paul Weller on the Irish and US dates of his tour.

 Houston made his television debut on the sixty-sixth series of Later... with Jools Holland, where he performed "Lilith" from his fourth album TODC, which stands for "The Original Death Card", named after the tarot card of the same name.
 Discussing the album, which was recorded at Weller's Black Barn Studios, Houston explained that “TODC has been an incredible healing experience from start to finish.
 The death card, in tarot, is not only a symbol of death, but the change and rebirth that comes with it.
 To have a project that is unapologetically feminine, queer, and Irish, all rolled into one has been a massive step in removing myself from the shame that comes with growing up queer in rural Ireland.
 Even if I do go to hell, at least I lived honestly.”
 The album was released on 13 June 2025 and was celebrated with a live show at Kinnegar Brewery in Letterkenny on 19 July.